 - Complete and submit the Music Admissions form or download the form to mail-in.

-- Two letters of recommendation should be mailed at least two weeks prior to your requested audition date via email to Michele Klawitter or to the postal address below.
+- Two letters of recommendation should be mailed at least two weeks prior to your requested audition date via email to Michele Klawitter.

-- Additionally, please submit a brief essay describing your involvement in music as well as your objectives and professional aspirations via email to Michele Klawitter or the postal address below.
+- Additionally, please submit a brief essay describing your involvement in music as well as your objectives and professional aspirations via email to Michele Klawitter.

-- Composition Majors: If you are choosing composition as your major, please send a portfolio of your most recent compositions to Michele Klawitter or to the postal address below.
+- Composition Majors: If you are choosing composition as your major, please send a portfolio of your most recent compositions to Michele Klawitter.

 You may also mail the forms to: